2023 Saltwater Intrusion Updates

 January 25

-The U.S. Army Corps of Engineers has released their last Saltwater Wedge Update.
+The U.S. Army Corps of Engineers has released their final weekly press release for the saltwater wedge.

 January 11 + 18